 What about severe debt?

 If you are in severe debt, your debt counsellor can go through insolvency options with you, such as petitioning for bankruptcy.
 They may even be able to help you fill out the forms and attend court with you.
 Clearly the majority of people would rather avoid this situation, but your debt counsellor will advise you on what is best for your circumstances.
+I was grateful I didn’t have to go down that road, if that is what they recommended for my situation, I would have followed their guidance as I trusted them implicitly.

 Getting debt counselling was one of the best things I ever did.
 It was scary, emotional, and exhausting.
 I worried I had made the right decision the whole way through, but I now know it was the best thing.
 I am finally on top of my finances.
 I know what’s coming in, and what’s going out.
 I’m not too scared to check my bank balance or open bills.